ansostuhmieng/RenameEpisodeFiles/README.md

 ### Options

 - Folder Path - folder where the files are now.
-Use the '?' button to select from a dialog.
+Use the Directory/Folder button to select from a dialog.
 - Show Name - The show name goes that will be used in the filename.

 ### Caveats

 - Overwrites any existing filenames
-- The AI doesn't get the episode title 100% correct yet.
+- The AI doesn't get the episode title 100% correct yet (but has improved)
+- AI Modes are slower, but more accurate now

 ### Renaming